 If you suspect you are being sold a stolen bike, do not go through with the purchase.
-To report being sold a stolen bike fill in the Report a Crime or Incident form or call 101.

 As part of our move to improve cycle security, we regularly set up engagement stalls with our Neighbourhood policing Teams offering security marking and registration and advice on locking your bike securely.
 Security marking your bike deters potential thieves as your bike can be easily traced if it is stolen.

 To find out about bike marking events in your area or to contact your Neighbourhood Policing Team for advice go to Your Area page and search for your postcode.